 The Board has constituted a standalone Nominations & Governance Committee comprised of independent directors.
-Prior to this, the functions of this Committee were performed by the Compensation Committee.
 The Nominations & Governance Committee develops and monitors the Company's overall approach to corporate governance issues and, subject to approval by the Board, implements and administers a system of corporate governance which reflects the Company's commitment to appropriate corporate governance practices.
-In fulfilling this role, the Nominations

-& Governance Committee periodically reviews and assesses the adequacy of the Company's corporate governance principles and, where appropriate, develops and recommends additional or revised principles to the Board for review and adoption.
+In fulfilling this role, the Nominations & Governance Committee periodically reviews and assesses the adequacy of the Company's corporate governance principles and, where appropriate, develops and recommends additional or revised principles to the Board for review and adoption.